letitbex366-coder/glasscode/GOOGLE_SHEETS_SETUP.md

 ## Step 5: Test the Integration

-1. Click "Join Waitlist" button on your site (navigates to /contactus)
+1. Go to the Contact Us page on your site (`/contactus`)
-2. Fill out the Contact Us form
+2. Fill out the Contact Us form:
+   - Enter your name
+   - Enter your email
+   - Select project type (Website for your business, Web app, AI Automation projects, or Other)
+   - Describe your project
+3. Submit the form
-3. Check your Google Sheet - a new row should appear!
+4. Check your Google Sheet - a new row should appear with all the data!

-## Optional: Add a Timestamp Column
+## Column Structure

-If you want to track when submissions come in:

-1. Add a column header "Timestamp" in your Google Sheet (column D)
-2. The script above already includes timestamp tracking!
+Your Google Sheet should have these columns:
+- **Name**: User's full name
+- **Email**: User's email address
+- **Project_Type**: Selected project type (Website for your business, Web app, AI Automation projects, or Other)
+- **About_Project**: Description of the project
+- **Timestamp**: Automatically added when the form is submitted

 ## Troubleshooting